duke13137/Advent-of-Code/java/doc/day02.md

 <instructions>
     <instruction>update code in the source file named Day##.java</instruction>
     <instruction>parse input in the txt file named day##.txt</instruction>
-    <instruction>verify code carefully using example input and output</instruction>
+    <instruction>check logic carefully according to example input and output</instruction>
-    <instruction>you can use clojure version in day##.clj as pseudo code, but make sure code follows Java best practices and modern idioms (Java 21+) for clarity and efficiency</instruction>
+    <instruction>you can use clojure code in day##.clj as pseudo code, but make sure Java code follows best practices and modern idioms (Java 21+) for clarity and efficiency</instruction>
 </instructions>

 <user-input>